 Temporal or Eternal

 The New Testament and church history reveal the existence of two very different types of churches on earth.
-Fundamentally, they can be distinguished by their differing source of origination and animation.
+Fundamentally, they can be distinguished by their differing source of origination, animation, function and form.

 In spite of a variety of different denominations, doctrines and dispositions, the church on earth is originated from one of two sources; God or mankind.
 Therefore, its source of origin is either eternal or temporal.